sybrew/the-seo-framework/readme.txt

 * This plugin now has magic methods that prevent the site from crashing if inaccessible methods or properties have been called.
 	* This allowed me to easily remove redundant public methods and properties without ramification.

-**For developers - Many new filters:**
+**For developers - Many new filters and actions:**

-* Because we've pulled out most of the plugin and theme compatibility from the interal class scope, we've added filters where they previously applied.
+* Because we've pulled out most of the plugin and theme compatibility from the interal class scope, we've added filters and actions where they previously applied.
-* Documentation for these new filters will be added soon.
+* Documentation for these new filters and actions will be added soon.
 Stay tuned!

 **Detailed log:**
 /